Coronavirus vaccination - FAQs for employers

 Our advice on dealing with the impact of coronavirus.

 Employer & employee relations

 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.

 Absences & Pay

-As the Covid-19 situation progresses, employers will continue to have to deal with queries around how to deal with sickness and absence at work.
+Although the legal duty to self isolate has ended, Covid-19 infection levels remain high.
+Employers will therefore continue to have to deal with queries around how to deal with sickness and absence at work.